Info icon

 01 Sign in to the Google Cloud Management Console.

-03 Navigate to Cloud Load Balancing console available at https://console.cloud.google.com/net-services/loadbalancing.
+03 Navigate to Load balancing console available at https://console.cloud.google.com/net-services/loadbalancing.

-05 Select the DETAILS tab and examine the backend service associated with the load balancer, listed in the Backend section.
-Choose ADVANCED CONFIGURATIONS and check the Edge security policy attribute value.
-If Edge security policy is set to None, there is no edge security policy configured for the backend service associated with the selected load balancer, therefore your Google Cloud load balancer is not protected against attacks with Cloud Armor.
+05 Select the Details tab and examine the backend service associated with the load balancer, listed in the Backend section.
+Under Backend services, choose Show advanced and check the Edge security policy attribute value.
+If Edge security policy is set to None, there is no edge security policy configured for the backend service associated with the selected load balancer, therefore, your Google Cloud load balancer is not protected against attacks with Cloud Armor.

 06 Repeat steps no. 4 and 5 for each load balancer available within the selected GCP project.

-07 Repeat steps no. 2 – 6 for each project deployed in your Google Cloud Platform (GCP) account.
+07 Repeat steps no. 2 – 6 for each project deployed within your Google Cloud Platform (GCP) account.

 Using GCP CLI

-01 Run projects list command (Windows/macOS/Linux) using custom query filters to list the IDs of all the Google Cloud Platform (GCP) projects available in your Google Cloud account:
+01 Run projects list command (Windows/macOS/Linux) with custom output filters to list the IDs of all the Google Cloud Platform (GCP) projects available in your Google Cloud account:

 cloud projects list